 An important philosophy of the City is to enhance the "triple bottom line".
 This concept combines social equity, economic, and environmental factors.
 The phrase, "people, planet, and profit" is often used to describe the triple bottom line and the goal of sustainability, which serve as a basis for the expansion of this Element.
-The social component provides benefit to many constituencies across socio-economic dimensions.
+The social provides component benefit to many constituencies across socio-economic dimensions.
 The economic component incorporates concepts of gain for all sectors of the community and, finally, the environmental component that reduces the ecological footprint of the City by, among other things, carefully managing its consumption of energy and reducing manufacturing waste as well as rendering waste less toxic before disposing of it in a safe and legal manner.
 This includes improvements to overall environment of the City for the entire community.

-The Conservation, Sustainability, and Resiliency Element of the Delray Beach Comprehensive Plan employs a coordinated public policy and planning approach to maintain the protection and conservation of natural resources, to promote the acceptance of sustainable practices, and to proactively prepare for future disturbances by increasing community resiliency.
+The Conservation, Sustainability, and Resiliency Element employs a coordinated public policy and planning approach to maintain the protection and conservation of natural resources, to promote the acceptance of sustainable practices, and to proactively prepare for future disturbances by increasing community resiliency.
+Area and is prepared to facilitate review with the requirements of Section 163.3177(6)(d), Florida Statutes.